-The Marine Corps is considered the most demanding and challenging branch in the military.
+Many people consider the Marine Corps as the most demanding and challenging branch of the military.

-Here are the key takeaways for the Marine Corps tattoo policy:
+Here are the key takeaways from the Marine Corps tattoo policy:

-- You CAN have tattoos anywhere on your chest, back, torso, upper arms (NO half or full sleeves), upper thighs, and groin
+• You CAN have tattoos anywhere on your chest, back, torso, upper arms, upper thighs, and groin as long as they are completely below the collarbone and 7th cervical vertebrae.

-- There are no restrictions as to the size, shape, colors, or number of tattoos, provided they are concealed under a PT uniform
+• There are no restrictions as to the size, shape, color, or number of tattoos.

-- Ring tattoos are allowed, provided they’re no more than 3/8″ wide and are only available on one finger
+• One ring tattoo is allowed, provided it’s no more than 3/8″ wide and only on one finger of one hand

-See a more detailed discussion on the policies below.
+See a more detailed discussion of the policies below.

 Jump To A Section